alan-turing-institute/bluesky/README.md

   python3 -m pip install bluesky-simulator[gui]
 ```

-If installing in development mode change this to:
+If installing in development mode from a locally cloned copy of bluesky (instead of via PyPI) change this to:
 > python3 -m pip install -e .

 Note that to install the GUI dependencies in development mode, this becomes: